Ukrainian troops surrendering at Mariupol registered as POWs

 On the Russian side of the border, the governor of Kursk province said a truck driver was killed by shelling from Ukraine.

-In the war crimes trial in Kyiv, Sgt.
-Vadim Shishimarin, a 21-year-old member of a Russian tank unit, told the court that he shot Oleksandr Shelipov, a 62-year-old Ukrainian civilian, in the head on an officer’s orders.
+At the war crimes trial in Kyiv, Sgt.
+Vadim Shishimarin, a 21-year-old member of a Russian tank unit, told the court that he shot Oleksandr Shelipov, a 62-year-old Ukrainian civilian, in the head on orders from an officer.

 A prosecutor has disputed that Shishimarin was acting under orders, saying the direction didn’t come from a direct commander.